2015-10-04 15:33:55 • ID: 1250

 Bifacial tools from Saint-Brice-sous-Rânes

-A late OIS3 date (TL) fits fine into the chronology of the late Mousterian of Northern France and the late Micoquian in Middle Europe.
+A late OIS3 date (TL) fits fine into the chronology of the late Mousterian of Northern France and is contemporaneous with the late Micoquian in Middle Europe.

 About the Bifacial Mousterian in N/W-Franc see here: 1179 , 1501 , here 1665 , here: 1250 , 1585 , and here: 1077